 We were surprised to learn that these composers emphasized drawing, rather than sketching, in the composition process.
-Their disciplined gestures express musical ideas.
-Musink lets them take advantage of this precision, throughout the whole composition process.
-We observed three types of drawings:
+Their disciplined gestures express concrete musical ideas.
+We observed three types of drawings throughout the interviews:

-- Directions to instruct either human performers or electronic equipement.
-Each has a distinctive graphical representation and scope within the musical score - Symbolic representations of musical objects and ideas.
-Several composers have two versions of each score: Performers see the notes, composers see musical ideas. - Graphs, rather than notes, allow them to specific musical input along various dimensions, such as nuances in sound, rhythm, or instrument.
+- Directions to instruct either human performers or electronic equipment.
+Each has a distinctive graphical representation and scope within the musical score. - Symbolic representations of musical objects and ideas.
+Several composers have two versions of each score: performers see the notes; composers see their personal representation of musical ideas. - Graphs, rather than notes.
+Composers can specify musical input along various dimensions, such as nuances in sound, rhythm, or instrument.
 Once on graph paper, these drawings are translated into coordinates onto the computer.
 This explains why they are more controlled and precise than initial sketches: the composer is aware of their meaning for future computer operations.
+By drawing graphs on paper, composers add natural input that mitigates the deterministic nature of computation.